dgaydukov/cert-aws/files/sa.md

 Launch type - type of infra on which your tasks/services hosted:
 * fargate (self-managed) - run containerized applications without the need to provision/manage the backend infra
-* ec2 (managed by you) - run containerized applications on a cluster of ec2 that you manage
+* ec2 (managed by you) - run containerized applications on a cluster of ec2 that you manage Auto Scaling:
+* ecs publish CloudWatch metrics with cpu/memory usage
+* use App Auto Scaling to scale out/in your ecs based on CloudWatch events

 ###### EKS
 EKS (Elastic Kubernetes Service, also called ECS (Elastic Container Service) for Kubernetes) - manages service that runs kubernetes cluster (so you don't need to deploy it from scratch).